ECE Funding Handbook

 Welcome to the ECE Funding Handbook.
 This handbook is issued under section 548(5) of the Education and Training Act 2020.

-Funding of certain services and certified playgroups – NZ Legislation(external link)
+Funding of certain services and certified playgroups – New Zealand Legislation(external link)

 The funding paid to licensed services is paid subject to the terms and conditions set out under this handbook and must be complied with.
 The terms used in this handbook are based in the Education (Early Childhood Services) Regulations 2008.